-Usually, when we want to request specific information from a RESTful Web Service, we usually use requests like “/student/2” or “/product/5”, where 2 and 5 are the values can be changed depending on demand.
+Usually, when we want to request specific information from a RESTful Web Service, we usually use requests like “/student/2” or “/product/5”, where 2 and 5 are the values that can be changed depending on demand.
 To construct such requests in Spring MVC, we need to define the variables in the URI request and use the @PathVariable annotation to bind the method parameters to these variables.
-How is it in details?
+How is it in detail?
 Let’s find out in this tutorial.

 First, I will create a Maven project as an example: